-All of the service users and relatives interviewed by the UCO felt that care was compassionate.
+The majority of the service users and relatives interviewed by the UCO felt that care was compassionate.
 The service users and relatives advised that carers treat them with dignity and respect, and care has not been rushed.
+Service users, as far as possible, are given their choice in regards to meals and personal care.

-Views of service users and relatives have been sought through home visits, phone calls and questionnaires to ensure satisfaction with the care that has been provided by the Northern Trust's homecare service.
+Views of service users and relatives have been sought through home visits or phone calls to ensure satisfaction with the care that has been provided by the Northern Trust's homecare service.
 Examples of some of the comments made by service users or their relatives are listed below: